RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 Chapter is over.

 ## Where to find pretrained models

+You can find pretrained models at:
+* Google "model zoo" or "pretrained models".
+* ImageNet is very general.
+* Lots of opportunities for domain-specific models.

 ## The state of deep learning
 ## Recommendation vs Prediction
 ## Interpreting Models - P value